A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 -

-Bonus: More Ways to Tour the City: Ghosts not your thing?
+Ghosts not your thing?
 No problem.
-Explore more guided tours in this 2026 Visitor Guide feature.
+Explore more Top Guided Tours in our Visitor Guide feature.

 Winston-Salem offers an impressive collection of historic inns and hotels, from Art Deco landmarks to intimate B&Bs, each blending character with modern comfort.